putuoka/c4it-blog/content/posts/cleancode-tips/03-use-pronounceable-names/article.md

 ---
 title: "Clean code tip: Use pronounceable and searchable names"
-path: '/cleancodetips/use-pronounceable-names'
+path: "/cleancodetips/use-pronounceable-names"
 tags: ["Clean Code", "Clean Code Tip"]
 featuredImage: "./cover.jpg"
-excerpt : "Two of the operations you often do with your code is to discuss it, or perform a search over it.
+excerpt: "Two of the operations you often do with your code is to discuss it, or perform a search over it.
 So using good names will help in both situations."
 created: 2021-07-20
 updated: 2021-07-20
 ---